tuchk4/forgekit/docs/feature.md

 * Refactoring.
 It is more simpler to remove feature import than find and remove large number of related lines of code.
 * Refactoring.
 Old feature could be swapped with new features.
 * Optimization.
 Use only needed features.
 Not used features will not be in the build.
 * Feature customization.
 Each feature could be customized separately.
-This is much better that customize whole component.
+This is much better than customize whole component.

 ### High-level and low-level props

 In most cases feature depends and provide new props.
-Props could be splitted into **low-level** and **high-level** props.
+Props could be split into **low-level** and **high-level** props.

 From React [DOM Elements](https://facebook.github.io/react/docs/dom-elements.html) documentation: